-support safe and healthy students; and/or
+support safe and healthy students;

-support effective use of technology.
+support effective use of technology; and/or

+support family engagement activities

-All activities funded under the RLIS program must be identified through district needs assessments and improvement plans, and aligned with recipient districts’ objectives and expected outcomes for programs funded through Title I, Part A, Title II, Part A, Title III, and/or Title IV, Part A, including the expectations for academic achievement defined by the state’s district and school accountability system.
+All activities funded under the RLIS program must be identified through district needs assessments and improvement plans and aligned with recipient districts’ objectives and expected outcomes for programs funded through Title I, Part A, Title II, Part A, Title III, and/or Title IV, Part A, including the expectations for academic achievement defined by the state’s district and school accountability system.
 Overall academic achievement objectives and outcomes for Titles I-IV are described in Sections 4 through 6, and in the Long-Term Goals section of this Consolidated State Plan.

 As part of the annual application for funding, districts are required to describe the specific program objectives and anticipated outcomes that they have identified to increase student achievement.
 Massachusetts provides direct technical assistance to recipient districts, including help with application planning and completion, opportunities to network with similarly situated districts, and the appropriate level of assistance and intervention as dictated by the state’s accountability and assistance system.
 Most importantly, low-performing schools are provided direct expert assistance, supplemental funding, research-based resources, and preferred access to professional development.
 Such access might include coaching, professional development focused on instructional leadership and curriculum development, planning and program implementation support, and data analysis assistance.
 All recipients, regardless of level of performance or rate of growth, are monitored for both fund use and reported measures of program effectiveness.